ouya/docs/content-review-guidelines.md

 * **OUYA Store**: The review team requires that game submissions match their `OUYA Store` counterparts versus just submitting a generic `Android` version.

-* **Pause**: The review team recommends that in-game pausing when exiting to `Cortex TV` functions properly.
+* **Pause**: The review team recommends that in-game pausing when exiting to `Cortex` functions properly.
 When returning to the game, the game should resume without losing user data.

 * **Performance**: The review team checks for in-game lag and will recommend fixes for any performance issues that are discovered.